 If you have a little more money to spend, you could opt for thefor a few hundred megahertz more power.
 Alternatively, overclock this one using the reasonably capable bundled cooler and you’ll get comparable performance for no added cost.

-It also has a good 4-phase VRM which will make overclocking our CPU that bit easier, and has full support for third-gen Ryzen processors with a BIOS update.
+It has a good 4-phase VRM which will make overclocking our CPU that bit easier, and has full support for third-gen Ryzen processors with a BIOS update.
 Perfect if you want to upgrade down the line.

-AMD’s RX 500-series graphics cards might be a couple of years old, but they are amazingly capable in 2019.
+AMD’s RX 500-series graphics cards might be a couple of years old, but they are still amazingly capable.
 The RX 570 is arguably the best bang-for-buck card in the world, never mind everything Nvidia has on offer.
 It delivers amazing performance for dollar, thrashing its way through almost any 1080p game with ease.
 This version is limited to 4GB which would hold us back if we were aiming for higher resolutions, but it’s not much of a concern here.

-As an AMD card, this card can also enjoy all of AMD’s features like FreeSync, image sharpening, AMD Radeon Boost, and anti-lag.
-If you can stretch your budget by another $40 or so, you might be able to find a budget which would give you enough of a graphical bump to play at higher frame rates (great for reducing input lag) or making atmospheric games look that bit prettier.
+As an AMD card, the 570 can also enjoy all of AMD’s features like FreeSync, image sharpening, AMD Radeon Boost, and anti-lag.
+If you can stretch your budget by another $40 or so, you could get an which would give you enough of a graphical bump to play at higher frame rates (great for reducing input lag) or making atmospheric games look that bit prettier.

 This Kingston A400 SSD doesn’t give us a ton of storage space — around 200GB after Windows and all of its updates.
 However, that’s enough for a few games, and with this SSD, your operating system and those games will load fast.
 500GB SSDs aren’t much more, or you could opt for a 1TB hard drive instead, though you will notice the speed difference.